 Members, both men and women, are drawn exclusively from the alumni and senior staff of both universities.
 Distinguished former members include Palmerston, Canning, Melbourne and Macmillan, the Duke of Wellington, William Thackeray and TS Eliot.

 The Club house was designed by Sir Robert Smirke, the architect of the British Museum, and was completed in 1838.
 An important example of the fashionable Greek Revival style, the façade conceals a magnificent yet elegantly understated neoclassical interior.

 Unlike a number of other notable buildings on this part of the Crown Estate, the Club survived the war largely undamaged (a parachute mine landed in the kitchen but failed to detonate).
 Since then extensions and discreet improvements have been made to ensure it continues to meet its members’ needs, but always in keeping with the traditional atmosphere and ambience of this exceptional West End landmark.

 Membership of the Club means joining a worldwide network of over 4,500 other Oxford and Cambridge University alumni.
 These range from undergraduates and recent graduates to those who matriculated before World War II, and over 1,600 are from overseas.

 Lord Sainsbury and Lord Patten are Honorary Members, as Chancellors of the two universities.
-So too are the Vice Chancellors and most Heads of House together with HRH the Prince of Wales, HRH The Duke of Edinburgh, HM Queen Margrethe ΙΙ of Denmark, HM King Harald V of Norway and His Majesty King Philippe of the Belgians.
+So too are the Vice Chancellors and most Heads of House together with HM King Charles III, HM Queen Margrethe ΙΙ of Denmark, HM King Harald V of Norway and His Majesty King Philippe of the Belgians.